ilRECh/tinygrep/README.md

 ## Reasoning

 The [Description](#Description) section describes the whole task in general.
-But if one tries to run the `grep` utility with only two arguments and no options, the `grep` ingnores directories:
+But if one tries to run the `grep` utility with only two arguments and no options, the `grep` ignores directories:

 ```
 $> grep asdf ..
 grep: ..: Is a directory
 ```
 It is necessary to provide `-r` option to do a recursive "grepping".
 Also, by default, the `grep` ignores binary files.
-The tasks enforces "all files" rule though, which means the option `--binary-files=text` is necessary as well.
+The tasks enforce the "all files" rule though, which means the option `--binary-files=text` is necessary as well.

 In conclusion, TINYGREP mimics the behavior of a
 ```